 This post was written by Challenging Heights interns Nicole Ballou and Erin Moore.
 Challenging Heights is grateful for their help and participation this summer.

 Perpetual Bondzie, 25, was working as a seamstress our of her house.
-However, her business was small because it was difficult to attract new customers and she lacked the confidence needed to grow her business.
+However, her business was small because it was difficult to attract new customers and she lacked the confidence needed to grow her business, once she started learning abut what is means to use align company strategies, her business started to grow.

 She decided to enrol in our Youth Empowerment Programme and started the course in May of last year.
 What really attracted her was being able to connect to the internet and learn how to access it and how it could help her.
 For four months she learned not only about accessing the internet, but also graphic design, Microsoft Excel, databases and CorelDraw.
 Additionally there was a Leadership Training module as a part of the course.